lizlam/hanny-the-penguin/src/stories/what-cheers-you-up.md

 "Mother, can we send this right away?" asked Lin.

 "Of course, dear.
 Leave it on the table.
-I'll send for you in the morning."
+I'll send it for you in the morning."
 Mother Panda replied.

 A few days later, Hanny received Lin's letter in the mail.